 List Your Bills & Debts

 If your old fashion (like me) grab a notebook, a pen, and create a list of your monthly bills and a separate list of overall debt.
-If you decide to, you can create a spreadsheet in excel or google suite and type it up instead or have a clean copy to print.
+If you want a cheap savvy Budget Tracker grab this one from Amazon for only $6.88-(don’t spend a lot on this, remember we’re on a budget) If you decide to, you can create a spreadsheet in excel or google suite and type it up instead or have a clean copy to print.
 Now it’s time to get down to the nitty-gritty.
 Write down every single thing you pay monthly; utilities, groceries, gas, subscriptions, rent/house payment, etc. Total up all of your bills and subtract that from your monthly income.
 Hopefully, you will have some cash leftover to begin saving 10% of your weekly pay & start an accelerated debt payoff plan.

 Pay Bills Ahead of Time

 I can’t tell you how much money I wasted because I forgot to pay a bill.
 Credit Cards are the worst because they have high late fees and no grace period for your payment.
 Usually, a late fee can be $27-$35 if you pay late every month; that’s $324-$420 per year wasted!
 Rather than tossing your bills in a pile, make a command center in an area that you won’t forget to pay.
 The best practice is to pay as soon as you receive it, even if it’s a few weeks before it’s due.
 This will reduce late fees, which saves you money; and also reduces your stress levels because you won’t be scrambling at the last minute to pay your past-due bills.

 Eating in vs. Dining Out